Aliases for NIN Gene

 This gene encodes one of the proteins important for centrosomal function.
 This protein is important for positioning and anchoring the microtubules minus-ends in epithelial cells.
 Localization of this protein to the centrosome requires three leucine zippers in the central coiled-coil domain.
 Multiple alternatively spliced transcript variants that encode different isoforms have been reported. [provided by RefSeq, Jul 2008]

 NIN (Ninein) is a Protein Coding gene.
 Diseases associated with NIN include Seckel Syndrome 7 and Seckel Syndrome.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and GTP binding.
 An important paralog of this gene is NINL.

 UniProtKB/Swiss-Prot for NIN Gene

-Centrosomal protein required in the positioning and anchorage of the microtubule minus-end in epithelial cells.
-May also act as a centrosome maturation factor.
-May play a role in microtubule nucleation.
+Centrosomal protein required in the positioning and anchorage of the microtubule minus-end in epithelial cells (PubMed:15190203, PubMed:23386061).
+May also act as a centrosome maturation factor (PubMed:11956314).
+May play a role in microtubule nucleation, by recruiting the gamma-tubulin ring complex to the centrosome (PubMed:15190203).
 Overexpression does not perturb nucleation or elongation of microtubules but suppresses release of microtubules (PubMed:15190203).
 Required for centriole organization and microtubule anchoring at the mother centriole (PubMed:23386061).